Uses and Health Benefits of Sweetsop or Sugar Apple Fruit Trees

 - Propagation: Budding, seeds or grafting

-- Uses: Fruit eaten as fresh and to make beverages.
+- Uses: Fruit is eaten fresh and as beverages.
 Leaves, seeds, tree bark and tree roots for medicinal purposes

 Buying and Storing Sugar Apple

-When you buy sugar apple, choose those that are almost round with big scales and yellow grooves.
+Choose sugar apple that is almost round with big scales and yellow grooves.
 It should have thick flesh and smooth skin.
 For the red sugar apple variety, it should have bright pink grooves.
-Be sure to pick fruits that are not pest damaged, with spots caused by insecticides and without any ruptures. .
+Sweetsop that has spots are caused by insecticides and if there are any ruptures, it can be over-ripe or damaged during harvest or handling.

-Sugar apple tree loves the sun and you should plant them in an area that will give direct sunlight for at least 8 hours.
-It must have a well-drained soil and you must water them regularly.
+Sugar apple tree loves the sun so, plant them in an area with direct sunlight for at least 8 hours.
+It must have a well-drained soil and water them regularly.

-Prune them only during the second year to promote its growth.
-It will only start to bear fruits after the third year but if it does earlier, remove these fruits to allow all nutrients to go to good growth.
+Prune the tree only during the second year to promote its growth.
+It will bear fruits after the third year but if it does earlier, remove these fruits to allow all nutrients to go to good growth.

-If you do not have a large garden, then you can plant sugar apple tree in a big pot (10-15 gallon sized pot).
-Just make sure it has direct sunlight and you will be rewarded with delicious sugar apple fruits for years.
+If you don't have a large garden, plant sugar apple tree in a big pot instead (10-15 gallon sized pot).

 Nutritional Value of Sugar Apple per 100g